dli85/ImageProcessingProgram/README.md

 are not used in any image calculations/modifications, they are merely preserved when saving/loading whenever possible.

+### GUI and View design

+The GUI design still follows the model-view-controller design pattern.
+The GUI still uses the exact same model interfaces and implementation as the text based version.

+1. Features interface
+   1. The features interface is used to represent high level features/abilities that we can perform such as saving/loading files and executing image operations.
+The Features interface and its implementation (GraphicalController) only expose application specific events.
+   2. This interface is implemented in the GraphicalController interface
+2. IGraphicalView interface
+   1. This view interface is used to display and draw the actual GUI.
+It contains methods to update the GUI and also methods to get information from the GUI.
+   2. This interface is implemented in the ImageProcessingGraphicalView class.
+This class extends the JFrame class and is able to set up the GUI and display the neccessary components like the image and the corresponding histogram.

 ### MVC Design
 This application follows the Model-View-Controller (MVC) design pattern.
 For clarification, images are stored in code as 2d Pixel Arrays.
 The pixel class contains the information values about